paulluscastro/java-mastermind/README.md

 - **HTTP Method:** GET
 - **Example:** `http://<server-name>/mastermind/api/multi/guess/35D5B41695A249F9BCB95DB56D412165/paullus/DBBD`
 - **Description:** Similar to the "guess" command from the Single Player Mode, but instead of the last guess made by the user returns all the guesses made;

+## Questions

+#### 1. What was the hardest part?

+The hardest part of all was to decided which kind of implementation should I use.
+Actually I made 3 projects before deciding for the architecture that I used.

+#### 2. If you could go back and give yourself advice at the beginning of the project, what would it be?

+_*"Read the entire challenge and test the provided example, before making decisions and do some code."*_

+#### 3. If you could change something about this challenge, what would it be?

+I did it.
+In the challenge mode I made the game customizable.
+You can set available characters if you want to.
+You can also decide the size of the password, if it will have repeated characters or not.
+I could have made it available on Single Player and Multiplayer modes also, but I was afraid it could have drained too much of my time.
+Maybe I'll do it after a few days.